KarthikAlagarsamy/FinacPlus/README.md

 # Classification of Financial Statements using Random Forest classifier and TF-IDF vectorization

-This report presents an analysis of table classification from financial statements using natural language processing (NLP) and machine learning techniques.
+  This project presents an analysis of table classification from financial statements using natural language processing (NLP) and machine learning techniques.
 The objective is to classify financial statements into predefined categories such as Income Statement, Balance Sheets, Cash Flow, Notes, and Others.

 ## Highlights: